DCalliet/cscjapi-abc123/README.md

 ## Service E (Out of scope)

 Some packages will allow the storing and management of logs on disk, it is likely we have a log aggregation service that wants to receive logs from our respective applications over TCP.

+## Server F

+This SQL database will support the on disk collection of Jobs after our queuing system has acknowledged them.

 ## NOTES ON CLOUD ALTERNATIVES